CodeJamboree/replace-tags/README.md

 // Output: John Doe
 ```

+## Known Issues

+Some tag styles with square brackets are unable to parse array paths.

+- `CurlyBracesWithDollarSigns` has trouble with dollar signs in property paths.
+- `DollarSignWithCurlyBraces` has trouble with dollar signs in property paths.
+- `DoubleSquareBrackets` has trouble with arrays in paths.
+- `DoubleSquareBracketsWithDollarSigns` has trouble with dollar signs in property paths.
+- `DoubleUnderscores` has trouble with underscores in property paths.
+- `SquareBrackets` has trouble with arrays in paths.

 ## Changelog

 For the latest changes, updates, and improvements to this project, please refer to the [Changelog](CHANGELOG.md).